Call of Duty: Black Ops 4 is selling 3-times faster than Black Ops III

 “Activision Blizzard’s results for Q3 exceeded our prior outlook as we continue to entertain large audiences, drive deep engagement, and attract significant audience investment across our franchises,” said Kotick.
 “Our unique advantage continues to be our ability to create the most compelling interactive and spectator entertainment based on our own franchises, combined with our direct digital connection to hundreds of millions of customers, in over 190 countries.
 With these competitive advantages we continue to connect and engage the world through epic entertainment.”

-But Activision is also about ‘epic’ business models.
+But Activision is also about “epic” business models.
 Last week, Treyarch turned on the in-game microtransactions for Black Ops 4 last week.
 If that game begins generating significant revenue from digital items, Activision may easily surpass its expectations for Q4.
 And we’ll see what happens to its stock price when the company reports its fiscal 2018 results.